Reading

 Reading books and Reading logs

 In school, we continue promoting a love of all things reading and we are really hopeful that parents and carers will continue to encourage their child to read regularly at home.
-We have now reintroduced home reading books and reading logs from this September.
+We have home reading record books / reading logs to encourage parents to listen to their children read and write a comment about this as often as they can - we encourage children to read regularly at home.

 In line with our Homework Policy, parents and carers are expected to ensure that their child reads regularly at home.